HomeResource Hub

 Salary

-PhlebotomistDraws blood from patients for lab tests, transfusions, or donations.Steady hands, patient care, infection controlCertificate or diploma from phlebotomy training program$19K - $55K
+PhlebotomistDraws blood from patients for lab tests, transfusions, or donationsSteady hands and patient care skillsCertificate or diploma from phlebotomy training program$19K - $55K

-Radiologic Technologist (X-ray, MRI, CT Tech)Operates imaging equipment to create diagnostic images like X-rays, CT scans, and MRIs.Imaging technology, anatomy, safety protocolsAssociate degree in radiologic technology and ARRT certification$38K - $131K
+Radiologic Technologist (X-ray, MRI, CT Tech)Operates imaging equipment to create diagnostic images like X-rays and CT scansImaging technology and safety protocolsAssociate degree in radiologic technology and ARRT certification$38K - $131K

 How to get into it: Radiologic technologists, sonographers, and pathologists all require some sort of college degree.
-Other roles, such as phlebotomy or medical lab technician, offer on-the-job training or short programs, making them ideal for career changers or those without a four-year degree.
-We interviewed a phlebotomist who started out giving plasma, and when she learned about the job and saw that the only requirement was a high school diploma, she went for it!
+Other roles, such as phlebotomy or medical lab technician, offer on-the-job training or short programs, which is perfect for career changers or those without a four-year degree.
+We interviewed a phlebotomist in the video below who started out giving plasma, and when she learned about the job and saw that the only requirement was a high school diploma, she went for it!
 She was a dental assistant before that.

 ?